-Just as the respondent is free to selectively testify or offer evidence in the DVPA hearing, 80 81 he/she/they is/are also free to stay silent or submit nothing.
-The consequence of failing to mount a 82 defense in a DVPA hearing against documented evidence of domestic violence is unclear.
-However, assuming arguendo that the respondent does desire to raise rebuttal evidence in the DVPA case, it is 83 84 unclear how that evidence would not also be beneficial to his/her/their criminal case (i.e., how 85 he/she/they would be criminally prejudiced).
-Finally, even if there were a scenario where the restraining order would be denied but for the defendant's introduction of criminally detrimental 86 87 evidence, the respondent still would not be deprived of any substantial right or property.
+77 Just as the respondent is free to selectively testify or offer evidence in the DVPA hearing, 78 he/she/they is/are also free to stay silent or submit nothing.
+The consequence of failing to mount a 79 defense in a DVPA hearing against documented evidence of domestic violence is unclear.
+However, 80 assuming arguendo that the respondent does desire to raise rebuttal evidence in the DVPA case, it is 81 unclear how that evidence would not also be beneficial to his/her/their criminal case (i.e., how 82 he/she/they would be criminally prejudiced).
+Finally, even if there were a scenario where the 83 restraining order would be denied but for the defendant's introduction of criminally detrimental 84 evidence, the respondent still would not be deprived of any substantial right or property.

-88 The purpose of DVPA proceedings is not to punish respondents, but to prevent future domestic abuse and to provide for a separation between the parties.
-The petitioner in a restraining 89 order case is unlike other civil litigants because of the risk of physical and psychological harm.
-Thus, 90 91 the court should be even more protective of petitioner's rights in this DVPA case than it would with ordinary civil plaintiffs.
-While the respondent suffers no real injury from proceeding with the 92 present case in parallel with his/her/their criminal case, the petitioner is being denied something real 93 and immediate.
-She/he/they is/are being denied closure and forced to repeatedly face her/his/their 94 95 abuser in dissidence with the underlying purpose of a DVPA restraining order, which is to put 96 separation between the parties.
+85 The purpose of DVPA proceedings is not to punish respondents, but to prevent future domestic abuse and to provide for a separation between the parties.
+The petitioner in a restraining 86 87 order case is unlike other civil litigants because of the risk of physical and psychological harm.
+Thus, 88 the court should be even more protective of petitioner's rights in this DVPA case than it would with 89 ordinary civil plaintiffs.
+While the respondent suffers no real injury from proceeding with the present case in parallel with his/her/their criminal case, the petitioner is being denied something real 90 and immediate.
+He/she/thev is/are being denied closure and forced to repeatedly face the person 91 92 who abused them in dissidence with the underlying purpose of a DVPA restraining order, which is 93 to put separation between the parties.